gdiminneapolis/gdi-starting-up/README.md

 ## Assumptions

 This is a small web-site project, consisting only of HTML, CSS, and enough JavaScript to have things work.
-Building a JavaScript applicaiton or a server-side application will be a bit more complex, but the essentials are still the same as described here, just possibly using different tools.
+Building a JavaScript application or a server-side application will be a bit more complex, but the essentials are still the same as described here, just possibly using different tools.

 ## Caveat